 Your son gets caught smoking pot.
 Your daughter gets suspended from school for drinking at a football game.
 Your son throws eggs at a cop car (really? a cop car?).
-Or I guess I should say “my sons and my daughter” but I am imagining you have had similar situations in your family.
+Or I guess I should say “my sons and my daughter,” but I imagine you have had similar situations in your family.

 The mistakes our teens make are some of the hardest moments of parenting.

 These are some of the hardest moments I have encountered as a mother.
-The mistakes our children make are so emotional for them and often times, even more emotional for us.
-We are angry at their choices while at the same time, heart broken as we watch the pain and regret they are experiencing.
+Our children’s mistakes are so emotional and, often, even more emotional for us.
+We are angry at their choices while, at the same time, heartbroken as we watch the pain and regret they are experiencing.

-Holding my teenage daughter, her body wracked with sobs, fighting back my own tears, assuring her everything will be okay while worrying that maybe everything won’t be okay.
+Holding my teenage daughter, her body wracked with sobs, fighting back my tears, assuring her everything would be okay while worrying that maybe everything won’t be okay.
 It is heartbreaking.
-We want to find excuses or blame someone else for their actions but we also want to hold them accountable for their mistakes.
-We want to ask them how they could possibly have been so stupid (really? a cop car?) but we also want to hold them tight and make it all go away.
+We want to find excuses or blame someone else for their actions, but we also want to hold them accountable for their mistakes.
+We want to ask them how they could possibly have been so stupid (really? a cop car?), but we also want to hold them tight and make it all go away.

-We want to love them without judgment while at the same time we are definitely judging their choices.
-With all of these conflicting emotions, it’s difficult to parent in that moment – to know how to be kind and understanding and supportive and actually helpful.
-As we all know from raising teenagers and from being teenagers ourselves, teens make a lot of mistakes – ridiculous, constant, crazy mistakes – big and small – almost every day.
+We want to love them without judgment while at the same time we are judging their choices.
+With all of these conflicting emotions, it’s difficult to parent at that moment — to know how to be kind, understanding, supportive, and helpful.
+As we all know, from raising teenagers and being teenagers ourselves, teens make many ridiculous, constant, crazy mistakes — big and small — almost every day.

-As a mother, I struggle helping my children through the myriad of emotions surrounding these setbacks.
+As a mother, I struggle to help my children through these setbacks’ myriad emotions.
 How to react?
 What to say?
 What to focus on to help them move forward?
 These are the most challenging moments of parenthood and often the stories we don’t share.
 We want to protect our children.
 We want to protect ourselves.
-We worry about what other people will say or think, so we don’t talk about these problems.
+We worry about what other people will say or think, so we don’t discuss these problems.

-To be honest, it was hard for me to start this piece by listing some of my children’s biggest mistakes.
+Honestly, it was hard for me to start this piece by listing some of my children’s biggest mistakes.
 It makes us vulnerable.
 (Again, a cop car?!?)
 But since we don’t talk about these situations, it is even harder for us to know how to react.
-Parents don’t share these experiences for others to learn from so we are on our own to figure it out.
+Parents don’t share these experiences for others to learn from, so we are on our own to figure it out.

 Expert suggests 3 ways to respond to your teen’s mistakes

 First, approach the situation with a growth mindset.
 What can you learn from the mistake?
-It is easy to say “everything happens for a reason.”
-In fact, it might be one of my favorite things to say and believe.
-But the truth is, everything happens for a reason if you make it have a reason; if you choose to grow from the situation, if you find the lessons learned, and then apply those lessons to your life.
-Everything happens for a reason if you are acting within a growth mindset to learn from your mistakes.
+It is easy to say, “everything happens for a reason.”
+It might be one of my favorite things to say and believe.
+But the truth is, everything happens for a reason if you make it have a reason; if you choose to grow from the situation, find the lessons learned, and then apply those lessons to your life.
+Everything happens for a reason if you act within a growth mindset to learn from your mistakes.

 Second, be resilient.
 How do you recover from the setback?
 How can you be strong to move on and try again?
-It is so easy in life to give up, to give in, to take the path of least resistance, to feel sorry for ourselves, and shut the door to opportunities that take grit and hard work.
-Every mistake we make requires resilience to recover, reset, and try again.
+It is so easy in life to give up, give in, take the path of least resistance, feel sorry for ourselves, and shut the door to opportunities that take grit and hard work.
+Every mistake requires resilience to recover, reset, and try again.

 Resilience is a muscle we need to exercise.
-We need to practice this over and over again to become truly strong individuals.
+We need to practice this repeatedly to become truly strong individuals.
 The beauty is that teenagers make so many mistakes that the opportunity to practice this is endless!
 Good news/bad news, right?

-The third, and perhaps most important, is self compassion.
+The third, and perhaps most important, is self-compassion.
 Be kind to yourself through these mistakes.
 A bad decision does not make you a bad person.
 A failure does not make you a failure.
-We need to remind our children of this everyday and keep our kids focused on being kind to themselves through life’s up and downs.
+We must remind our children of this every day and keep them focused on being kind to themselves through life’s ups and downs.